 The ideal setup of a product title differs per product.
 Based on both Google documentation and our own experience we created this overview of recommendations and examples per vertical.

-Please keep in mind that you should consider to not put Brand in front of the title if the product does have a strong / recognizable brand.
-Unless your goal is to build brand awareness, it is better to add the brand in the back of the title.
+Please keep in mind that you should consider not putting the Brand in front of the title if the product does have a strong/recognizable brand.
+Unless your goal is to build brand awareness, it is better to add the brand at the back of the title.

-Do not use price, delivery time shipping or words like buy, sale, best offer in the title.
+Do not use price, delivery time shipping, or words like “buy“, “free”, “sale”, or “best offer” in the title.

-Oh, and do not forget to use Producthero Optimizer 😉 A very powerful and flexible product title editor, combined with smart recommendations to get you going!
+Oh, and do not forget to use Producthero’s product title optimization tool 😉 A very powerful and flexible product title editor, combined with smart recommendations to get you going!